 Please make sure when making the dough for gluten free levain cookies the butter and eggs are cold.
 No need to bring either ingredient to room temperature.
 I refer to the method used in this recipe as the "Streusel Method" since the cold butter gets loosely mixed with the sugar and then combined with the dry ingredients.
 Adding the wet ingredients last will give the cookies a tender structure and better crumb.

-Step 1: In a seperate mixing bowl sift together gluten free flour, cornstarch, cocoa powder, baking powder, baking powder and salt and set aside.
+Step 1: In a separate mixing bowl sift together gluten free flour, cornstarch, cocoa powder, baking powder, baking soda, and salt and set aside.

 Step 2: Cut the cold butter into smaller pieces and add to the bowl of the stand mixer fitted with the paddle.
-Beat it until it loses its shape – this will only take 15-30 seconds.
+Beat it until it loses its shape - this will only take 15-30 seconds.
 We are not going to cream the butter.
-We just want to break it up in smaller pieces.
-Make sure to scrape it of the paddle.
+We just want to break it up into smaller pieces.
+Make sure to scrape it off the paddle.

 Step 3: With the mixer running on low, add the light brown sugar and granulated sugar and mix to combine.
 Mix until the hunks of butter are coated with sugar (see photos below)